sarl/sarl-jekyll-website/docs/official/reference/Runtime.md

 A simple way to avoid the race condition is to make the operation thread-safe by using the `synchronized` keyword.

-<caution>If a field is assessed from a function called from an event handler, then the synchronization issue still may occur, if neither
+> **_Caution:_** If a field is assessed from a function called from an event handler, then the synchronization issue
-the function is synchronized nor the event handler.</caution>
+> still may occur, if neither the function is synchronized nor the event handler.

 ### 5.2.
 The Synchronized Keyword